-QPSR program lead, Deputy Commissioner Community Corrections and Specialist Operations, Paul Stewart said the partnership would ensure QCS officers were well equipped to undertake their critical role in crime prevention and ensuring community safety.
+QPSR program lead, Deputy Commissioner Community Corrections and Specialist Operations Paul Stewart APM said the partnership would ensure QCS officers were well equipped to undertake their critical role in crime prevention and ensuring community safety.

-“This curriculum is an investment in our exceptional and dedicated workforce, who work with the most difficult and challenging members of society every day to keep our community safe.
+“This curriculum is an investment in our exceptional and dedicated workforce, who work with the most difficult and challenging members of society every day to keep our community safe,” DC Stewart said

 “Griffith University is recognised as a world leader in the criminology field and has the largest community of criminologists in Australia, including many of our own officers.

-“The university will work alongside the Community Corrections Training team at the QCS Academy, whose role is to encourage superior community corrections practices that enhance public safety and prevent reoffending,” Deputy Commissioner Stewart said.
+“The university will work alongside the Community Corrections Training team at the QCS Academy, whose role is to encourage superior community corrections practices that enhance public safety and prevent reoffending.”

 The project will support the effective case management of offenders through a new evidenced based practice curriculum, including structured on-the-job training, specialised education for specific roles, and professional development.

 Although the project is focused on Community Corrections, many of the developed training modules will benefit officers across the agency.

 Griffith’s Dr Lacey Schaefer said the partnership was an exciting opportunity for Community Corrections officers.

 “The training packages being developed adhere to evidence-based best practices in corrections, bringing officers the knowledge and skills they will require to be advanced practitioners,” Dr Schaefer said.